 - Family history.
 Children's risk of type 2 diabetes increases if they have a parent or sibling with the disease.

 - Race or ethnicity.
 Although it's unclear why, certain people — including Black, Hispanic, American Indian and Asian American people — are more likely to develop type 2 diabetes.

 - Age and sex.
 Many children develop type 2 diabetes in their early teens, but it may occur at any age.
 Adolescent girls are more likely to develop type 2 diabetes than are adolescent boys.

-- Birth weight and gestational diabetes.
-Low birth weight and being born to a mother who had gestational diabetes during the pregnancy are both associated with a higher risk of developing type 2 diabetes.
+- Maternal gestational diabetes.
+Children born to women who had gestational diabetes during pregnancy have a higher risk of developing type 2 diabetes.

 - High blood pressure